 His divine power has given us everything required for life and godliness through the knowledge of Him who called us by His own glory and goodness.
 By these He has given us very great and precious promises, so that through them you may share in the divine nature, escaping the corruption that is in the world because of evil desires.
 For this very reason, make every effort to supplement your faith with goodness, goodness with knowledge, knowledge with self-control, self-control with endurance, endurance with godliness, godliness with brotherly affection, and brotherly affection with love.
 For if these qualities are yours and are increasing, they will keep you from being useless or unfruitful in the knowledge of our Lord Jesus Christ.
 The person who lacks these things is blind and shortsighted and has forgotten the cleansing from his past sins.
 Therefore, brothers, make every effort to confirm your calling and election, because if you do these things you will never stumble.

 We are called to strive, to “make every effort,” but as Paul testifies in 1 Corinthians 15:10, it is “by God’s grace I am what I am…I worked more than any of them, yet not I, but God’s grace that was with me.”
 This is one of the glorious paradoxes of the Gospel!
-There is a mystery in the concept of working out our “salvation with fear and trembling” (Philippians 2:12), yet it is “God who is working in you, enabling you both to desire and to work out His good purpose” (2:13).
-The more I exercise this calling, the more I experience this very mystery at work in my life!
-And the joy that accompanies it is unending.
+We are working out our “salvation with fear and trembling,” yet it is “God who is working in [us], enabling [us] both to desire and to work out His good purpose” (Phil 2:12-13).

 It is my prayer that we would be more and more cognizant of the divine power of the Holy Spirit that is available to us as we strive with all of His might to reflect the holiness of our great God.

 Let’s get to work, asking God to reveal those layers of dirt so we can harvest the joy that comes in being truly alive to God, instruments of righteousness, new creations!
-So that we “may be blameless and pure, children of God who are faultless in a crooked and perverted generation, among whom [we] shine like stars in the world” (Philippians 2:15).
+That we “may be blameless and pure, children of God who are faultless in a crooked and perverted generation, among whom [we] shine like stars in the world” (Philippians 2:15).